-Table 44-1 – Data Content and Structure

 Application Schema

 The conceptual model of the S-121 Product Specification is provided in Appendix C. S-121 conforms to the General Feature Model (GFM) from S-100 Part 3.
 The implementation is defined in the Feature Catalogue.
 The S-121 Application Schema is realized in the Feature Catalogue.